Rohit-Palavanchu/flowwaibackend/README.md

 That's it!
 You're ready to manage your transactions 🚀.
 Feel free to expand this API or customize it to your needs.
 ```

-### Summary:
-- **Setup**: Clear steps for cloning, installing dependencies, setting up the database, and starting the server.
-- **API Docs**: Includes endpoints for user registration, login, transaction management, and authentication.
-- **Token usage**: Instructions for JWT token in protected routes.

-Let me know if you need any tweaks!